-At first, we thought the rumor FACTITIOUS, but then we learned that coutureproducer Hermes does, in fact, plan to design and market a helicopter.
+At first, we thought the rumor FACTITIOUS, but then we learned that Hermes does, in fact, plan to design and market a helicopter.

 fallacious (fuh-LAY-shuss).
 Based on one or more false assumptions.

-Since my online subscriber list is double opt-in, accusing me of being a spammer is a wholly FALLACIOUS assumption.
+Since my online subscriber list is double opt-in, accusing me of being a spammer is wholly FALLACIOUS.